IPL VS Laser Hair Removal

 - Diode Laser (800-810 nm) – used to treat fair to mid-toned skin as well as dark fine hair.

 - ND: YAG Laser (1064 nm) – used to treat darker skin types with coarse hair.

 Within these machines are brand names like Alma, Cynosure, Candela, and Lumenis.
 Among the three respected brands just mentioned, The Aesthetics Centre uses Alma, Candela, and Lumenis to deliver safe and highly satisfying results.
 The laser system used is selected by the doctor and depends on your skin type and hair texture.

 For years, laser hair removal has been constantly compared with IPL in terms of effectiveness or efficiency.
 Most patients respond well to laser hair removal, and a lot of experts suggest that the former is a better option as well, but there are always exceptions to the case.
 However, it is still quite rare for individuals to be unresponsive to laser depilation.

 How does laser hair removal work?

-Medical grade lasers work by emitting one single wavelength of light which results in maximized laser penetration to the targeted area.
+Medical-grade lasers work by emitting one single wavelength of light which results in maximized laser penetration to the targeted area.
 The light emitted is absorbed by the pigment in the hair, concentrating on the hair shaft.
-This causes the hair to be eliminate without harming the skin or follicle.
+This causes the hair to be eliminated without harming the skin or follicles.

-As mentioned earlier, lasers need coloured pigments for it to deliver its action.
+As mentioned earlier, lasers need colored pigments for them to deliver their action.
 The beam of light for hair removal is filtered into a specific wavelength for it to be absorbed by the coloured pigment contained within the hair.
 In a way, that pigment will serve as its target.
 Otherwise, the laser will just pass through the skin and will have no effect.